nf-core/dualrnaseq/docs/parameters.md

 #### `--winAnchorMultimapNmax 999`

-The aximum number of loci anchors that are allowed to map to.
+The maximum number of loci anchors that are allowed to map.
 By default, the pipeline uses a large number `999` to switch this filter off.

 #### `--sjdbOverhang 100`

 Option to specify the length of the donor/acceptor sequence on each side of the junctions used in constructing the splice junctions database.
-By default the option is set to 100.
-However, we recoment to set a value depending on the read length: read/mate length - 1.
+By default the option is set to `100`.
+However, we recommend to set a value depending on the read length: read/mate length - 1.

 ### STAR for HTSeq